Hybrid mattresses – what you need to know right now

 Is a hybrid mattress right for you?

-A hybrid mattress is for you if you meet the following criteria:
+A hybrid mattress might be a good choice for you if you answer yes to the following questions:

-- You’ve slept on a coil, latex and or memory foam mattress and felt there was something missing.
+- You sleep on a coil, latex and or memory foam mattress and feel there’s something missing.

-- You sleep hot and, while memory foam feels good on your joints, it creates a sauna under the covers.
+- You sleep hot and, while memory foam feels good on your joints, it’s uncomfortably hot under the covers.

 - You sleep cold and, while you like enjoy the buoyancy of springs, you just can’t stay warm at night.

 - You like to be on the cutting edge of technology.

 Restonic’s ComfortCare Mattresses embrace hybrid technology and we were the first mattress manufacturer to be recognized by Women’s Choice Awards – and still continue to be awarded this honor year after year.
 When surveyed, a whopping 96% of ComfortCare customers were so happy with their purchase that they’d recommend our hybrid mattress to friends and family.
 As well, we’re multiple year winners of the Consumer’s Choice Best Buy awards – we stopped counting after 8 awards.